-• The safety and efficacy of netarsudil were evaluated in 3 Phase 3, randomized, double-masked, active control, parallel group, multicenter trials.
+• The safety and efficacy of netarsudil were evaluated in three Phase 3, randomized, double-masked, active control, parallel group, multicenter trials.
 Patients were randomized to ophthalmic netarsudil or timolol maleate 0.5%.
-In these trials, the primary efficacy endpoint was the mean IOP, measured at multiple time points (8 AM, 12 PM, and 4 PM at week 2, week 6, and at 3 months).
-Netarsudil was considered to be non-inferior to timolol if the upper limit of the 2-sided 95% CIs around the difference (netarsudil - timolol) was within 1.5 mmHg at all time points and was within 1.0 mmHg at a majority of the time points (Rhopressa FDA Medical Review, Rhopressa Prescribing Information 2017, Serle et al 2018).
+In these trials, the primary efficacy endpoint was the mean IOP, measured at multiple time points (8 AM, 12 PM, and 4 PM at week 2, week 6, and 3 months).
+Netarsudil was considered to be non-inferior to timolol if the upper limit of the 2-sided

+95% CIs around the difference (netarsudil - timolol) was within 1.5 mmHg at all time points and was within 1.0 mmHg at a majority of the time points (Rhopressa Prescribing Information 2019, Serle et al 2018).